Skip to Content

 Where to Eat in Chiang Mai

 The food in Chiang Mai may be my favorite food in all of Thailand.
 And, to be honest, it is mostly because of khao soi.
-Yummy, delicious curry and egg noodles topped with crispy egg noodles and chicken or beef on top.
-It is the perfect comfort food and it is everywhere in Chiang Mai.
+This is comprised of yummy, delicious curry and egg noodles topped with crispy egg noodles and chicken or beef to complete the dish.
+It is the perfect comfort food, and it is everywhere in Chiang Mai.
 But let’s talk about the best khao soi places, and other great spots to eat in Chiang Mai.

 If you’ve seen the hit Netflix show, Somebody Feed Phil, you may recognize this place.
 Located south of the Old City, this “hole in the wall” spot comes complete with an elderly man cooking buckets of khao soi, rickety tables, and chairs, and one poor chicken that we weren’t quite sure was dinner or just a pet.
 Either way, I now know to trust whatever Phil Rosenthal says is a great place to eat.

-Another “hole in the wall” type place (I swear these are the best places to get amazing street food) was Khao Soi Mae Sai.
+Another “hole in the wall” type place (these are the best places to get amazing street food) was Khao Soi Mae Sai.
 Located near Nimman, we wandered here our first day and had a delicious lunch with the creamy khao soi and washed it down with a sweet and cool Thai iced tea.

 I highly recommend this spot as well and it was a close second to Khao Soi Loong Prakid Gard Gorm.